 to True

-.
-This way, you prevent issues with invalid field names, which could be a common situation when you’re working with database tables and queries, CSV files, or any other types of tabular data.
+to prevent issues with invalid field names, which can be common when you’re working with database tables and queries, CSV files, or any other type of tabular data.

 Finally, the for